bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 ## User

 Only authenticated users have access to the Web UI.
 The initial user has been created by the `init` command.
 Use this user to log in to the Web UI and create additional users (or provide external authentication mechanisms) from the [User Accounts](/experts/system/#user-accounts) administration page.

+## Sessions

+The Web UI uses timed sessions for authenticated users.
+Sessions follow these rules:

+* A user must be 'active' (i.e. visiting the **BDeploy** Web UI in some way) within a configurable timeframe, by default 24 hours.
+Otherwise, the session is timed out.
+* A session times out latest after a configurable session timeout, by default 7 days.
+* Active sessions are stored on disc every 5 minutes.
+Sessions are not guaranteed to be deemed active after a server restart, but will be in most cases.
+A forced server shutdown will not write currently active sessions (e.g. `kill -9`).
+* The `bdeploy config` command can be used to modify the timeout values.